 This short online course shows you how to make a balanced and highly nutritious feed or ration for your turkeys cheaply and efficiently.
 Turkeys have very specific nutritional requirements which are very different from chickens and other poultry.
-Its critical to meet these requirements throughout the turkeys life span especially if you are buying day olds and raising them for meat.
-Your birds get the best feed possible, a mash based on formulea used by farmers for years to make farm based feed rations prior to processed pelleted feeds.
+Its critical to meet these requirements throughout the turkey's life span especially if you are buying day olds and raising them for meat.
+Your birds get the best feed possible, a mash based on formulea used by farmers for years to make farm based feed rations prior to the advent of processed pelleted feeds.

 We will show you how to simply make your own turkey mash or ration from easily purchased ingredients at reasonable cost and minimum effort.
 Taking into account the needs of turkeys at different ages, we show you how to make three different mashes suitable for age ranges.